larsrh/website/_articles/hiking-slovakia.md

   {% include article_picture.html src="20210819_091800" text="On the way up to Ďumbier; view to the North" %}
   {% include article_picture.html src="20210819_091809" text="On the way up to Ďumbier; view of myself" %}
   {% include article_picture.html src="20210819_101642" text="On the way up to Ďumbier; view to the North including the lake" %}
+  {% include article_picture.html src="20210819_101732" text="On the way up to Ďumbier; our companion taking in the view" %}
   {% include article_picture.html src="20210819_102756" text="Stone path from the saddle to Ďumbier" %}
   {% include article_picture.html src="20210819_105450" text="View from the ridge to the North" %}
   {% include article_picture.html src="20210819_110415" text="View from the ridge to the South" %}